-The Affordable Housing Commission (AHC) is charged with developing an Affordable Housing Plan for the Town of Lyme – a task which is required to be completed by the Spring of 2022 by Connecticut statute §8-30j.
-The state’s definition of affordable housing can be found here.
+The Affordable Housing Commission (AHC) was charged with developing an Affordable Housing Plan for the Town of Lyme no later than the Spring of 2022 by Connecticut statute §8-30j.
+(The state’s definition of affordable housing can be found here.)

 The current members of the Affordable Housing Commission are:

 - David Lahm, Republican

 - Stephen Olstein, Unaffiliated